For the brownies:

 These brownies were so moist and moldable already, I decided to try rolling them without using any frosting.
 And it worked out just fine.

 Prepare the licorice legs first.
 Unroll one licorice wheel at a time and cut it into as many 2 3/4 inch sections as you can.
-See how the strand is doubled up in the picture above.
 You can separate each strand of licorice by pulling apart the two pieces.
 Start on one end and pull the two pieces apart, leaving them attached at the other end.

 Repeat until you have four pairs of legs for each spider body. (totaling eight licorice legs each.)
 Set them aside until ready to use.